 Every year the Berkeley Public Schools Fund awards approximately 300 classroom and district-wide grants, serving 10,000 students, 19 schools, and 550 teachers and totaling $500,000.
 By funding these grants, the Berkeley community shows its support for teachers’ needs and ideas.

-The aim of our classroom grants program is to take teachers’ ideas and allow them to become innovative projects for students.
+The aim of our classroom grants program is to enhance teaching of core academic subjects, support differentiated teaching and multi-modal learning styles, and encourage collaboration among teachers.
 We fund everything from technology and equipment to field trips, guest speakers, and more.
 Classroom grants are awarded once a year after applications are carefully reviewed by our Board’s Program Committee.
 Click here to see a list of previously awarded classroom grants.
-Teachers can learn about applying for a classroom grant here.
+Teachers can learn more about classroom grants and access all forms here and can complete their follow-up reports here.

-Our new Summer Fellowship program provides teachers the opportunity for a significant summer learning project of their choice.
-Fellows have been energized by nine Summer Fellowships totaling over $15,000!
-Fellows added depth, understanding, and new experience to their teaching by studying at diverse places such as the Lincoln Center’s project LEAD for teaching drama to ELL students, the College Board Summer Institute Class for developing AP Chinese classes at Berkeley High, a Mississippi Delta Blues workshop, and more.
+Summer Teacher Fellowships serve to broaden teacher personal and professional experiences and to encourage professional development opportunities beyond those that normal budgets and time may allow.
+The Fellowship may cover course fees, transportation and living expenses, professional materials, and project documentation costs.
+Fellowships have taken teachers to diverse places such as the Lincoln Center’s project LEAD for teaching drama to ELL students, the College Board Summer Institute Class for developing AP Chinese classes at Berkeley High, a Mississippi Delta Blues workshop, and more.
 Learn more!

 Donors have the option of allocating funds for specific purposes, and they can ask the Schools Fund to manage and account for these larger donations.
 Currently these types of resources are supporting activities such as arts programming, K-8 science, homeless student support, the BUSD Cooking and Gardening Program, and after-school tutoring.
 See a few examples of dedicated funds here.